thruthesky/easy_packages/easy_like/README.md

 ## Changing Icons if like or unlike

-- You can display diffrent icon base on the status of the like (like or unlike)
+- You can display diffrent widget base on the status of the like (like or unlike)

 - `LikeDoc` is a widget that you can use to determine of the like status(like or unlike)